 After the conference, the principal shall promptly advise the parents in writing of his or her decision.
 The principal shall advise the parents that if they are not satisfied with the decision and wish to pursue the matter, they must file a written appeal to the Superintendent within thirty (30) calendar days, unless they can show extraordinary circumstances precluding them from doing so.
 The Superintendent shall issue a written decision regarding the appeal within twenty-one (21) calendar days after receiving the appeal.
-If the parents are not satisfied with the Superintendent's decision, they must file a written appeal to the Board of Education with the District clerk within thirty (30) calendar days of the date of the Superintendent's decision, unless they can show extraordinary circumstances precluding them from doing so.
-Only final decisions of the Board may be appealed to the Commissioner within 30 days of the decision.
+If the parents are not satisfied with the Superintendent's decision, they must file a written appeal to the Board of Education with the District clerk within thirty (30) calendar days of the date the Superintendent's decisions of the Board may be appealed to the Commissioner within 30 days of the decision.

-b) Long-term (more than 5 days) suspension from school

-When the Superintendent determines that a suspension for more than five days may be warranted, he or she shall give reasonable notice to the student and the student's parents of their right to a fair hearing.
-At the hearing the student shall have the right to be represented by counsel, the right to question witnesses against him or her and the right to present witnesses and other evidence on his or her behalf.
+b.
+Long-term (more than 5 days) suspension from school -When the Superintendent determines that a suspension for more than five days may be warranted, he or she shall give reasonable notice to the student and the student's parents of their right to a fair hearing.
+At the hearing, the student shall have the right to be represented by counsel, the right to question witnesses against him or her, and the right to present witnesses and other evidence on his or her behalf.